GingerKiwi/gingerkiwi-2024/src/content/blog/2024-01-13-location-data-and-gis-for-devs.md

 - **Geographical Information Systems (GIS)**
 	- Computer software that stores, analyzes and displays spatial (location) data.
 - Spatial data types can include:
-	- **Point data:** eg location of a utility pole, bird nesting site, feral cat colony,
+	- **Point data:** eg
+		- location of a utility pole,
+		- bird nesting site,
+		- feral cat colony,
+	- **Vector (line) data:**
+		- a road,
+		- hiking trail,
-	- **Vector (line) data:** eg a road, hiking trail, bird migration route
+		- bird migration route
-	- **Raster / shape file (area / pixel) data: **eg a land parcel, footprint of a building, national park area
+	- **Raster / shape file (area / pixel) data:**
+		- a land parcel,
+		- footprint of a building,
+		- national park area
 	- **Non-spatial data.** For example
-		  1. Who owns the utility pole,
+		  - Who owns the utility pole,
-		  2. What species of bird, and how many eggs it laid
+		  - What species of bird, and how many eggs it laid
-		  3. How many people used the hiking trail last year,
+		  - How many people used the hiking trail last year,
-		  4. Number of people infected with covid in a postal code
+		  - Number of people infected with covid in a postal code
-	- Note that this is a  _very_ simple overview of data types and examples.
+	- Note: _This is a very simple overview of data types and examples._
 - **Geomatics:**
 	- The science of the collection, storage, and analysis of spatial data, data relating to the earth's surface.
 This also includes space, especially in relation to satellites and space craft in earth orbit.
 - **Spatial data:**